Robert Hogan (actor): Early: 1961–1979

 Hogan began his acting career in theater, making his professional debut as Elliot in the original 1961 Off-Broadway production of Michael Shurtleff's Call Me by My Rightful Name with Robert Duvall and Joan Hackett.
 He relocated to Los Angeles shortly thereafter to pursue a career in television and film.
 Soon after his arrival, he appeared as a guest star in episodes of 77 Sunset Strip and Cheyenne in 1961.
 He appeared in guest roles throughout the 1960s in television series such as Batman; Bonanza; Fair Exchange; Gomer Pyle, U.S.M.C.; Hawaiian Eye; I Dream of Jeannie; Hogan's Heroes; Twelve O'Clock High; and The Twilight Zone, among others.
 He appeared in two films: FBI Code 98 and Greenwich Village Story.
 In 1967, he was cast as Reverend Tom Winter on the soap opera Peyton Place, whom he portrayed for two seasons.

-In 1969, Hogan joined the cast of Days of Our Lives for a short time, portraying the character of Will Austin; in 1970, he returned to the show in the recurring role of Scott Banning, Sr., which he held for two years.
+In 1969, Hogan joined the cast of Days of Our Lives for a short time, portraying the character of Will Austin; in 1970, he returned to the show in the recurring role of Scott Banning Sr., which he held for two years.
 He continued to be active as a guest actor in television series throughout the 1970s, including The F.B.I., Gunsmoke, Hawaii Five-O, M*A*S*H, Mission: Impossible, Mork & Mindy, The Mary Tyler Moore Show, The Rockford Files, and Barnaby Jones, among others.
-From 1974–1975, he was in the main cast of the short-lived series The Manhunter as Sheriff Paul Tate.
+From 1974 to 1975, he was in the main cast of the short-lived series The Manhunter as Sheriff Paul Tate.
 He also played the recurring characters of Burt Marshall on General Hospital (1973), LCDR Sam Haller on Operation Petticoat (1978–1979), and Greg Stemple on Alice (1977–1982).
 He also appeared in several television movies, including Heatwave!
 (1974) and Roll, Freddy, Roll!
 (1974), and on the big screen as Jake Lingle in The Lady in Red (1979).